flgkd/integer-linear-programming-notes/notes/10-computational-complexity-theory.md

 e=(1,\ldots,1)^T.
 $$

-Instead of explicitly requiring
+Replace the binary restriction by

 $$
-x\in\{0,1\}^n,
-$$

-require

-$$
 x\in\mathbb{Z}^n
 $$

-together with
+and add

 $$
 x\le e
 $$

-and

 $$
 -x\le0.
 $$

-The last two inequalities are equivalent to
+Together,

 $$
 0\le x\le e.
 $$

-Because $x$ is integer, this implies
+Since $x$ is integer,

 $$
 x\in\{0,1\}^n.
 $$

-Therefore, the original 0-1 decision problem is equivalent to
+Thus the original problem is equivalent to

 $$
 \text{Does there exist }x\in\mathbb{Z}^n\text{ such that }Ax\le b,\ x\le e,\ -x\le0,\text{ and }c^Tx\ge K?
 $$

-If we want to write the transformed inequalities in one compact matrix form, define
+Define

 $$
 \widetilde A=[A^T\ I\ -I]^T